estruyf/blog-content/content/posts/2021-03-23-publishing-your-vscode-extensions-from-github-actions.md

 In this case, we will do this on GitHub Actions instead, but before you can start, you need to create your **Personal Access Token** or also called PAT.

-{{< blockquote type="Important" text="[Get your personal access token to publish to the VS Code Marketplace](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)" >}}
+{{< blockquote type="important" text="[Get your personal access token to publish to the VS Code Marketplace](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)" >}}

 When you got this **PAT**, add it as a GitHub Secret to your project.